 What is acidic water?

 Water becomes acidic when it combines with carbon dioxide during the process of precipitation.
-During the hydrologic cycle, water from sources like the ocean, lakes, and streams evaporate.
+During the hydrologic cycle, water from sources like the ocean, lakes, and streams evaporates.
 As the moist air rises, it cools and condenses into water vapor, creating clouds.
 This process is a natural form of water filtration.
 When water evaporates, it is stripped of water hardness, bacteria, and minerals.
 The water distillation process mimics this principle to purify water.
-Since all of the minerals have been vaporized, this water is now soft and acidic.
+Since all the minerals have been vaporized, this water is now soft and acidic.

 Is acidic water bad for you?

-How do I treat acidic water?
+How to treat acidic water

 Calcite

 The most common way to attack acidic water is with a whole-house acid neutralizer.
 Acid neutralizers usually use calcite to raise the pH of the water before it enters your household plumbing and wreaks havoc on your pipes.
 Calcite is crushed white marble media that’s rich in calcium and very high in alkalinity.
 Acid neutralizer tanks are installed at the water’s point of entry into your home.
-The acid neutralizer’s tanks are full of calcite, and when the water enters the tank it makes contact with pH-adjusting media.
+The acid neutralizer’s tanks are full of calcite, and when the water enters the tank it contacts the pH-adjusting media.
 Water is a universal solvent, and upon contact with the calcite media, it will begin to dissolve it.
 This introduces calcium and alkalinity to the water, raising pH and neutralizing the acidity.

 In addition to being inexpensive, calcite is self-limiting.
 This means calcite only acts to elevate the acidic water to neutral, non-corrosive status and does not run the risk of overcorrection.
 However, calcite also has basic limitations.
 Its efficacy is heavily reliant on the amount of contact time the water has with the media.
-If water is churned through the tank at a rapid pace, the pH adjustment will be minimal.
-Additionally, because of it’s self-limiting properties, calcite can only effectively raise pH about one point.
+If water is churned through the tank at a rapid pace, the pH adjustment is minimal.
+Additionally, because of its self-limiting properties, calcite can only effectively raise pH about one point.
 If your water has a pH value of around 6, calcite will appropriately boost your water’s pH level.

-Magnesium oxide (FLOMAG and Corosex)
+Magnesium oxide

 Soda ash and caustic soda